Kenny8262/A-New-Beginning/SECURITY.md

 must know this organization will monitor search and seize any communication outside of our principles.
-Users should have no expectatioins to privacy while at the workplace or pn the work system.These measures are set to ensure secure, private, and reliable computing experiances for the employees, customers and business partners.
+Users should have no expectatioins to privacy while at the workplace or pn the work system.
+These measures are set to ensure secure, private, and reliable computing experiances for the employees, customers and business partners.
 | Version | Supported          |